Jake-Ruston/Burp-Suite-Extensions/README.md

 # Burp-Suite-Extensions

-## TODO

-### HTTP Headers Analyser
+## HTTP Headers Analyser
+This extension reports issues regarding HTTP headers.
+Currently supported features include:
+- Reporting the lack of HTTP security headers, as defined by the OWASP Secure Headers project

+### TODO
 - Add support for inadequate headers
-- Write remedations, backgrounds and remediations backgrounds for each issue
+- Write the remediation, background, and remdediation background for each issue